 Worker on a roof sustained injuries to his foot after hauling a bucket of hot tar with a rope, when the bucket of hot tar got stuck on the ledge, and when trying to free it he lost his balance and lost control of the bucket, which spilled and burned his feet.
-Even though worker not injured from falling material, his injuries arose while working at an elevated height and with material being hoisted and was not provided with the proper protection as contemplated by Section 240.
-Injured worker therefore was entitled to summary judgment as to liability.
+Even though the worker was not injured from falling material, his injuries arose while working at an elevated height and with material being hoisted and was not provided with the proper protection as contemplated by Section 240.
+The injured worker therefore was entitled to summary judgment as to liability.

 Blake v.
 Brookfield Properties One WFC Co., et al., 2020 NY Slip Op 00831 (First Department)

 The worker was installing office furniture in a newly renovated leased space when an upper wall cabinet broke free from the wall after being installed.
 This type of falling object did not invoke the protections of Section 240 of the Labor Law.
 Even with the assumption that the work involved the altering of a building and therefore within the scope of protected work, the cabinet itself was not considered an object that required securing for the undertaking at the time it fell, and anti-dislodgement screws do not constitute a safety device within the meaning of Section 240.

 Gutierrez v.
 610 Lexington Property, LLC, et al., 2020 NY Slip Op 00361 (First Department)

 Worker who was receiving a heavy wooden form for concrete from another worker standing above on a scaffold and the worker below was unable to control the form’s descent and fell backwards.
 The fact that there was a nail embedded in the form and scratched the plaintiff immediately prior to losing control did not take the case out of the protection of Section 240(1) of the Labor Law, and therefore entitled to Summary Judgment on liability.